AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

 It may be useful to consult the CASSINI ISS instrument kernel to determine the name of the NAC camera as well as its configuration.
-This exercise may make use of some of the concepts and (loosely) code from the \``Spacecraft Orientation and Reference Frames’’ task.
+This exercise may make use of some of the concepts and (loosely) code from the "Spacecraft Orientation and Reference Frames" task.

 .. _solution-4: